aghorler/WebRTC-Leak-Prevent/DOCUMENTATION.md

 The default settings will prevent local leaks.

-*WebRTC IP handling policy* is set to `Use the default public interface only` by default, and the equivalent legacy option, `Prevent WebRTC from using routes other than the default route`, is set to `true` by default.
+*WebRTC IP handling policy* is set to `Use the default public interface only` by default.

 --
 **I don't want to prevent leaks.**